jhpyle/docassemble/_docs/documents.md

 ![sample form]({{ site.baseurl }}/img/sample-form.png){: .maybe-full-width }

-The `fields` must be in the form of a [YAML] dictionary.
+The `fields` must be in the form of a [YAML] list of dictionaries, or a single dictionary.
 The names of the fields listed in `fields` must correspond _exactly_ with the names of the fields in the PDF file.
 Luckiliy, there is [a tool] that will help you extract the literal field names from a PDF file.

+Note: if your PDF document has many fields, it is strongly recommended that you use [Adobe Acrobat Pro] to give each field a concise, meaningful, and accurate field name (as well as a helpful tooltip).
+[Adobe Acrobat Pro] has a feature for automatically assigning names to fields, but this tool often assigns incorrect names.
+You should go through this process _before_ you [generate] the `attachment` statement for filling fields in the PDF file.

 When writing the values of the fields, you can use [Mako], but not [Markdown].
 If you use [Markdown], it will be interpreted literally.